implustech/implus-ios-sdk/README.md

-# IMAnalyticsSDK使用方法
+# ImplusAnalytics SDK

-## 使用CocoaPods将ImplusAnalyticsSDK集成到您的Xcode项目中，请在以下位置指定Podfile：
-*
-## install  with  CocoaPods
+## Install  with  CocoaPods

 ```
-inhibit_all_warnings! #屏蔽所有warning
+inhibit_all_warnings!
 platform :ios, '9.0'

-target :'yrcs' do
+target :'MyApp' do

     use_frameworks!